kunal-singhh/notion-freshdesk/README.md

 ##  Notes

--  Can not invoke interface methods from modal hence pass them back to parent and then invoke interface methods
+-  We Can not invoke interface methods from modal hence pass them back to parent and then invoke interface methods
 -  instance methods can be used to send data between different instances modal <-> app

-##  Future Scope

--  Work on a Sync up tool which syncs notion pages with Solution Articles in Freshdesk

-And this will produce a flow chart: